• Skip to primary navigation

 Yes, you can make irresistible, moist, and fudgy brownies that are also gluten-free, dairy-free, and refined sugar-free.

-I'm a bit obsessed with this rich brownie recipe because this healthy baked good pairs so well with a hot cup of tea, a coffee drink, or a healthy iced latte.
+I'm a bit obsessed with these rich and delicious brownies because, like my almond flour chocolate cake or flourless peanut butter cookies, this healthy baked good pairs so well with a hot cup of tea, a coffee drink, or a healthy iced latte.

-If you are a serious dark chocolate lover, this gluten-free brownie recipe is for you.
-They're one of my favorite desserts.
+If you are a serious dark chocolate lover but want to maintain a healthy diet, this paleo brownie recipe is for you.

 Jump to: